-Question 3.3 Is any water main or service pipe serving or which is proposed to serve the property the subject of an existing adoption agreement or an application for such an agreement?
+Is any water main or service pipe serving or which is proposed to serve the property the subject of an existing adoption agreement or an application for such an agreement?

-- Answer Records confirm that water mains or service pipes serving the property are not the subject of an existing adoption agreement or an application for such an agreement. - Guidance This enquiry is of interest to purchasers of new premises who will want to know whether or not the property will be linked to the mains water supply.
+Records confirm that water mains or service pipes serving the property are not the subject of an existing adoption agreement or an application for such an agreement.

+This enquiry is of interest to purchasers of new premises who will want to know whether or not the property will be linked to the mains water supply.

-Question 3.4 Is the building at risk of receiving low water pressure or flow?
+Is this property at risk of receiving low water pressure or flow?

-Answer Records confirm that the building is not recorded by the water undertaker as being at risk of receiving low water pressure or flow.
+Records confirm that the building is not recorded by the water undertaker as being at risk of receiving low water pressure or flow.